mo0hamedRadwan/store-nest-react/README.md

 Every logic must be encapsulated inside a `hook`, make as much as possible reusable components and dumb components (stateless components).

 ## Use atoms to handle state management and re-renders

+Use atoms as much as you could to avoid any unnecessary re-renders, and to handle the state management.

+## TODO

+- Fix eslint errors: Done
+- Rebuild tailwind config
+- Rebuild form components
+- Rebuild buttons
+- Rebuild links
+- Reorganizing the localization